 - Bank-Grade Encryption: Unsurprisingly, Norton boasts AES 256-bit encryption to secure our connection, one of the most robust security encryption systems in consumer software.

-- Anonymous Browsing: Norton Secure’s VPN services let us browse the web anonymously so our privacy was protected from online trackers.
+- Anonymous Browsing: The Norton Secure VPN services let us browse the web anonymously so our privacy was protected from online trackers.
+To further ensure our anonymity, Norton offered us dynamic IP addresses which changed every time we logged on.

 - Mobile Access: Even when we were connecting to every public WiFi in Rome on vacation last year, Norton Secure VPN let us surf the web without worrying.